Nova-UTD/navigator/docs/perception/perception_new.md

 Occupancy Grids

 We consider DST-based occupancy grids computed from LiDAR measurements as detailed by Nuss et al. [4].
 DST deals with a set of exhaustive hypotheses formed from a frame of discernment and the associated belief masses.
 In the case of an occupancy grid, our frame of discernment is: Ω = {F, O}, where F is free space and O is occupied space.
-Thus, the set of hypotheses is: {∅, {F }, {O}, {F, O}}.
+Thus, the set of hypotheses is: \{∅, \{F \}, \{O\}, \{F, O\}\}.
 The null set ∅ is impossible in this context as a cell physically cannot be neither occupied nor unoccupied.
-Thus, our exhaustive set of hypotheses is: {{F }, {O}, {F, O}}.
+Thus, our exhaustive set of hypotheses is: \{\{F \}, \{O\}, \{F, O\}\}.
 The sum of the belief masses over the possible hypotheses for each individual cell must equal one by definition, akin to probabilities [1].